qouteall/qouteall-blog/blog/Cognitive-biases.md

 - The children wearing larger shoe has better reading skills: both driven by age.
 Just wearing a large shoe won't make the kid smarter.
 - Countries with more TVs had longer life expectancy: both driven by economy condition.
 Just buying a TV won't make you live longer.
+- Ice cream sales increases at the same time drowning incidents increase: both driven by summer.

 > Among my favorite examples of misunderstood fitness markers is a friend of a friend who had heard that grip strength was correlated with health.
 He bought one of this grip squeeze things, and went crazy with it, eventually developing tendonitis.
 >